Improve your ecommerce customer experience with these 9 CX strategies

 The ecommerce customer experience encompasses every touchpoint customers have with your brand.
 It includes the marketing, the conversations customers have about it, their interactions with customer service, the design of your ecommerce website or app, even the delivery and use of products or services.

-How important is CX?
+How important is ecommerce CX?

-9 tips & tricks to improve your ecommerce CX
+9 ways to improve ecommerce customer experience

 - Personalize the shopping experience